fatimazahraabani/Metaviral_assembly/README.md

 ## Contact Information

-For any questions or issues related to this workflow, please contact [your contact email/username].
+For any questions or issues related to this workflow, please contact abanifatimazahra@gmail.com

----

-Please adjust the contact information and other details as needed.
-The above Readme provides a general overview of the workflow and its usage, making it easier for users to understand and run the Snakefile.x